All Products

 2. In the left-side navigation pane, choose Cloud-native Gateway > Gateways.
 In the top navigation bar, select a region.

-4. On the Gateway Ingress tab, find the desired CLB instance and click Unbind Server Load Balancer in the Actions column.
-In the message that appears, click OK.
+4. On the Gateway Ingress tab, find the target CLB instance and click Detach in the Actions column.
+In the detach dialog box, click OK.

 Note

-• After you disassociate the CLB instance from the cloud-native gateway, traffic on the CLB instance is not routed to the cloud-native gateway.
+• After the CLB instance is detached, traffic is no longer routed to the gateway.

-• If you want to retain the CLB-based migration configuration and do not want to route traffic to the cloud-native gateway, you can set Weight to 0 in the Edit CLB Migration panel.
+• If you want to stop routing traffic to the gateway but retain the CLB migration configuration, you can set Weight to 0 on the Migrate CLB page.